Dhaka, Sat, Jul 2018

 "Our government has, in fact, set up an example before the world of upholding human rights by giving refuge to a million Rohingya refugees who have fled Myanmar," the report quoted Khan as saying.

-BNP on Saturday alleged that the…
+BNP on Friday announced that the…